thirtythreeforty/neolink/Setting Up Neolink For Use With Blue Iris.md

 4. Replace `password` with the password you set on the camera.
 If you chose to not use a password, remove this line from the config file.
 Again, leave the quotes.
 5. Replace `192.168.1.10:9000` with the IP address you set for your camera.
     Note: The port, `:9000`, should remain at the end of your IP address.
 This is the proprietary "media port" that Reolink uses.
 6. The `stream` line allows you to choose which stream type to use.
 Neolink supports streaming two streams, the main-stream, and the sub-stream.
 It can stream either one, or both.
 If you wish to stream both streams, leave this line as is.
 If you wish to stream _only_ the main-stream, change `both` to `mainStream`.
-If you wish to stream only the substream, change `both` to `subStream`.
+If you wish to stream only the sub-stream, change `both` to `subStream`.
 7. For multiple cameras, copy and paste the entire `[[cameras]]` block below the first.
 Each camera entry must begin with `[[cameras]]`.

 * The timeout line is commented out since the default 1 second is generally fine and should be left alone, but it is there to show the syntax in case it needs to be changed.